Arthur Hayes (banker)

 Arthur Hayes (born 1985) is an American entrepreneur, and a co-founder and former CEO of cryptocurrency exchange BitMEX.
-He graduated from the Wharton School of Business in 2008.
 Hayes was reported as being the youngest African American crypto billionaire in history.
-In 2022, Hayes pled guilty to United States Bank Secrecy Act violations and was sentenced to six months of home detention, two years of probation, and a $10 million fine.
+In 2022, Hayes pled guilty to a United States Bank Secrecy Act violation and was sentenced to six months of home detention, two years of probation, and a $10 million fine. but was later pardoned by Donald Trump.

-Background
+Early life and education

 Hayes was born in Detroit, Michigan, to middle class parents who worked for General Motors.
 He attended Nichols School, a private preparatory school in Buffalo, New York, played varsity tennis and was a varsity cross-country runner, and graduated second in his class in 2004.
 His family relocated to Buffalo after searching for a school that they felt would give him the environment to thrive as a student, and as an athlete.
 Hayes has created scholarships for students so that they can experience the education that he received at Nichols.
 His mother Barbara Hayes was quoted as saying "Nichols gave him the setting, the stimulation, and at one point, the scholarship to thrive.”

 Hayes has a B.S. in economics and finance from the Wharton School of Business at the University of Pennsylvania, which he earned in 2008.
 He later lived in Singapore.

 Career

 Deutsche Bank and Citigroup

 Hayes moved to Hong Kong in 2008, to start his investment banking career.
-He worked for Deutsche Bank, from 2008-11 as an equity derivatives trader, and for Citigroup for five years.
+He worked for Deutsche Bank, from 2008-11 as an equity derivatives trader, and for Citigroup for two years.
 He worked as the head ETF market maker for both firms.
 In 2011, Hayes left Deutsche Bank, and began working as a Delta one trader for Citibank in Hong Kong.
-In 2013 he was laid off.
+In 2013, he was laid off.

 BitMEX

-He co-founded cryptocurrency exchange BitMEX in 2014 at 28 years of age with Ben Delo and Samuel Reed.
+Hayes co-founded cryptocurrency exchange BitMEX in 2014 at 28 years of age with Ben Delo and Samuel Reed.
 It became one of the world's largest virtual currency derivatives exchanges.
 In 2021, its average daily trading volume was over $2 billion.